RedHatGov/oc-mirror-hackathon/docs/setup/oc-mirror-workflow.md

 - ⚙️ **butane** - Machine configuration generation tool

 **For disconnected installations:**
-The script also creates `downloads/install.sh` for easy deployment on air-gapped systems:

 1. Copy the entire `downloads/` directory to your disconnected environment
 2. Run `cd downloads && ./install.sh` to install all tools